hanzopgp/CleanCodeMemento/README.md

 - Only use when the code doesn't explain itself
 - Comments are good but don't abuse it
 - Compensate our failure to make self-explaining code
+- Try to make self-explaining code before using comments, using good variables and functions names ...
+- Changing the basic color for comments might be a good idea so you don't ignore them on someone else code
+- Design pattern can lead to necessary comments